AP African American Studies: Course controversy

-College Board, which finalized the official curriculum prior to the DeSantis announcement, released the current curriculum on February 1, 2023.
+The College Board, which finalized the official curriculum prior to the DeSantis announcement, released the current curriculum on February 1, 2023.
 The work of numerous writers associated with Black feminism and critical race theory continues to be optional, and Black conservatism continues as a suggested research topic.
 According to Evelyn Brooks Higginbotham, one of the architects of the course, Florida's Department of Education saw "buzzwords" and falsely assumed that the material was required.
 Rather, Higginbotham maintained, students are expected to use sources from all sides of the political spectrum.

-In February 2023, in interviews with both CBS and NPR, the president of College Board, David Coleman, and the senior director of the program, Brandi Waters, stated that students will still have access to materials of all political backgrounds and that College Board has not backed down or "watered down its curriculum" because of media attention.
+In February 2023, in interviews with both CBS and NPR, the president of the College Board, David Coleman, and the senior director of the program, Brandi Waters, stated that students will still have access to materials of all political backgrounds and that College Board has not backed down or "watered down its curriculum" because of media attention.
 Coleman also said that the curriculum was changed well before DeSantis announced the state's intent to ban the course in Florida and that College Board does not "bend to politics."

+The South Carolina Department of Education eliminated funding of AP African American Studies in public schools, sparking criticism from civil rights leaders and accusations of "whitewashing" history.
+It is the third state to ban or restrict the course, following Florida and Arkansas.
+The decision, announced in a June 4, 2024 memo, allows the course only as an elective but not as an AP class.
+The department cited upcoming social studies standards review and legislative controversies as reasons for the decision.
+Despite assurance of continued African American history, organizations like the American Civil Liberties Union and NAACP criticized the move, arguing it deprives students of comprehensive education.